gbrzied/mimhome/project_rules.md

 ---

-This document serves as the authoritative guide for maintaining code consistency in the "Cible" project.
+This document serves as the authoritative guide for maintaining code consistency in the "Millime" project.
 All AI-generated code must adhere to these rules to ensure homogeneity across development sessions.